South Sudan's Kiir says ready to meet rebel leader for peace talks

-Kiir travelled to Kenya to brief regional leaders shortly after meeting U.S. Secretary of State John Kerry in the South Sudanese capital Juba.
+Kiir traveled to Kenya to brief regional leaders shortly after meeting U.S. Secretary of State John Kerry in the South Sudanese capital Juba.

 “In the interest of peace in our country, I am willing and ready for face-to-face talks with Machar,” Kiir was quoted as saying.